Navigating Community Systems

 The Early Learning Program provides resources, education and support for refugee and immigrant families with young children age 0-5.
 Activities focus on cognitive and social learning, mental health and parental engagement and are carried out through home visits.

-This program is supported by the Sheltering Arms Foundation.
+This program is supported by the Sheltering Arms Foundation, Winona Community Foundation and the Donna Helble Literacy Fund.

-This program is supported by the Sheltering Arms Foundation.
+This program is supported by the Sheltering Arms Foundation, Winona Community Foundation and the Donna Helble Literacy Fund.